mosip/documentation/docs/id-lifecycle-management.md

 -  Registration receipt containing Registration Identity(RID)), labels and data in the configured language, QR code (of the RID) provided to the resident.
 -  ID credentials sent to the resident via the country’ configured printing and postal service.
 - Notifications sent to the resident using the email ID and mobile number provided as a apart of demographic data collection

+## Correction flow
+- Incase the system finds an error in the demographic data, documents or biometric data provided by an individual, the correction flow is triggered.
+- Before issuing the UIN for the individual, the incorrect or incomplete information provided by the individual is intimated to them.
+- Once the corrected information is received by the system, a correction procedure is triggered.
+- Updated ID credentials sent to the resident via the country’ configured printing and postal service.